igrowbeards/homebrew/RPG.md

   Your characters weaknesses are things that your character has trouble doing, or situations that cause him to perform poorly.

-  They are defiend and recorded in the form of:
+  They are defined and recorded in the form of:

   > "My character is _level_ at _skill_"